 - Must have a running webserver with PHP installed (Nginx or Apache)

 - Access to the root user account or an account with sudo privileges

 - Basic understanding of Linux commands

-For the following tutorial, we will need to set up a web server.
+We will need to set up a web server for the following tutorial.
 In this tutorial, we will assume that you have LAMP set up on your CentOS 7 server.
-Go check out our article on how to install LAMP on CentOS and proceed to step 2.
+Check out our article on how to install LAMP on CentOS and proceed to step 2.

 Step 2: Download IonCube Loader